 - The Public use Appliances.

 - Hired electrical equipment

 - Repaired and services appliances.

-PAT testing for integrated portable appliances will usually be tested by a Earth Test, and Visual.
-This is because they cant always be tested.
+PAT testing for integrated portable appliances will usually be tested by an Earth Test, and Visual.
+This is because they can’t always be tested.

 Below is a list where PAT Testing is usually carried out;